Interview: Weather Photographer & Storm Chaser Kelly DeLay

-On DIY cameras, dodging lightning, double rainbows and supercells
+The fearless creative on DIY cameras, dodging lightning, double rainbows, and supercells

 photography by Kelly DeLay